Skip to content

 LeftRight

-The IDF struck Malek Ashtar University of Technology in Tehran, calling it a nuclear weapons development site.
-The university is subordinate to Iran's defence ministry and has been under Western sanctions for nuclear and Ballistic missile activities.
+The IDF struck Malek Ashtar University of Technology in Tehran on Saturday, calling it a nuclear weapons development site.
+The university, under Iran's defence ministry, has been sanctioned since 2006 for its role in explosive-detonation research central to warhead design.

 Iran publicly executed three young men arrested in the January protests, including one who turned 19 in his cell eight days before his death.
 Amnesty International and Iran Human Rights warn dozens more face imminent execution while the war absorbs the world's attention.